-VUP welcomes inquiries from prospective authors and we are always keen to receive proposals for publication which fall within our areas of interest.
-You should take a thorough look at our website to get a sense of the range of books we publish.
+VUP welcomes inquiries from prospective authors and we are always happy to receive proposals for publications that fall within our areas of interest.
+Take a thorough look at our website to get a sense of the range of books we publish.
 Non-fiction proposals in particular should be suitable for a primarily New Zealand audience.
 A connection with Victoria University of Wellington is an advantage but not a necessity.
-All authors considering submissions should read the FAQs below.
+All authors considering making a submission to VUP should also read the FAQs below.

 Victoria University Press